Year in review: The biggest spy-related stories of 2019, part II

 Since 2008, when we launched intelNews, it has been our end-of-year tradition to take a look back and highlight what we believe were the most important intelligence-related stories of the past 12 months.
 In anticipation of what 2020 may bring in this highly volatile field, we present you with our selection of the top spy stories of 2019.
 They are listed below in reverse order of significance.
-This is part one in a three-part series.
-Part two is here.
+This is part two in a three-part series.
+Part one is available here.
 Part three is available here.

 A former officer in the United States Central Intelligence Agency, who was convicted of involvement in the 2003 abduction of a Muslim cleric in Italy, says she fled Europe for the United States in fear of her safety.
 Sabrina De Sousa, 63, was a diplomat at the US consulate in Milan, Italy, when a CIA team abducted Hassan Mustafa Osama Nasr from a Milan street in broad daylight.
 Nasr, who goes by the nickname Abu Omar, is a former member of Egyptian militant group al-Gama’a al-Islamiyya, and was believed by the CIA to have links to al-Qaeda.
 Soon after his abduction, Nasr was renditioned to Egypt, where he says he was brutally tortured and raped, and held illegally for years before being released without charge.